07 February 2026

 Stan Lee (Stanley Martin Lieber), comic book pioneer & Spiderman creator

 Dr. Seuss (Theodore Seuss Geisel), also used "Theo.
-LeSieg", 20th century American writer and cartoonist best known for his of children's books
+LeSieg", 20th-century American writer and cartoonist best known for his books

 Lemony Snicket is the listed author of A Series of Unfortunate Events but is really the pen name of Daniel Handler